Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Binary Search

-In absence of any special pattern of the values $X_i$, the classical solution to this problem is the \textit{binary search} algorithm, which in scalar version has complexity $O( \log_2 N )$ per individual search.
-A simple scalar pseudo-code implementation is given in algorithm \ref{alg:naivealg}.
+The classic implementation of \textit{binary search} described in algorithm \ref{alg:naivealg} is the one proposed in Press et al. \cite{NRC++}.
+It has the following weaknesses:

-A close analysis of this implementation highlights the following weaknesses: the body of the loop contains a branch instruction and for an arbitrary $z$ the chances for the boolean condition to be \textit{true} are about $50\%$, which makes branch prediction algorithms used in modern CPUs ineffective; the algorithm is not easily vectorizable because, for different $z$ the boolean condition may resolve differently causing the program flow to take different code paths and possibly requiring a different number of iterations for the loop to complete.
+\begin{myitemize} \item the body of the loop contains a branch and each of the two possible code paths have equal probability\footnote{assuming $z$ has equal probability to be in any of the sub-intervals $\curle{[X{i},X_{i+1})}_{i=0}^{N-1}$}, which makes branch prediction algorithms used in modern CPUs ineffective; \item the algorithm is not easily vectorizable because the boolean condition $z<X_{mid}$ may evaluate differently for different values of $z$ causing the program flow to take different code paths and possibly requiring a different number of iterations for the loop to complete; \item such uncertainty in the number of iterations is also detrimental to the efficiency of branch prediction algorithms; \item the loop terminating condition depends on the state variables of the loop updated after the boolean condition has been resolved, which introduces a sequentiality constraint and disables optimizations associated with out of order execution in super scalar CPUs; \item the memory access pattern is irregular and unpredictable, which for large $N$ causes many cache misses. \end{myitemize} A more detailed discussion on these issues is available in Kim et al. \cite{Kim2011}, Pulver \cite{Pulver2011}, Khuong \cite{Khuong2012} and Khuong et al. \cite{Morin2015}.

-Because proper vectorization is not possible, a vectorial implementation is obtained trivially iterating on all elements of the array $Z$ in steps of one element, with complexity $O(M\,log_2N)$.
+Algorithm \ref{alg:naivealg} can be made branch free and vectorizable by replacing the control flow branch in the loop body with two conditional assignments and fixing the number of iterations to the worst possible case $\ceil{log_2N}$, because performing extra unnecessary loop iterations does not alter the result.
+This variation of the algorithm, referred to in the sequel as \textit{\ClassicModName}, is a significant improvement on algorithm \ref{alg:naivealg}, because conditional assignments, although more expensive than regular assignments, are much cheaper than branch mis-predictions.